Yet Another eXchange Tool 0.11.2

 Xt_idxlist xt_idxsection_new(Xt_int start, int num_dimensions, const Xt_int global_size[num_dimensions], const int local_size[num_dimensions], const Xt_int local_start[num_dimensions])

 A very common decomposition is the partioning into n-dimensional blocks.
-For this decomposition type the index section is recommanded.
+For this decomposition type the index section is recommended.
 Some advanced features of index sections are described in Features of index sections.

 index section decomposition example